Jeffano/Jeffano/README.md

 - 👋 Hi, I’m @Jeffano
 - 👀 I’m interested in Software Engineering.
-- 🌱 I’m currently learning Engineering at Western Engineering.
+- 🌱 I’m currently learning Software Engineering at Western Engineering.
 - 💞️ I’m looking to collaborate on coding projects in Java and Python
 - 📫 How to reach me via email: jeffanojohn@gmail.com